What Is PSTN – A Complete Guide To The Public Phone Network

 The PSTN remains an old and limited technology despite these innovations, resulting in the development of Voice over Internet Protocol (VoIP) phones.
 The emergence of IP telephony marked a major shift in the telecommunications industry, as it allowed voice calls to be transmitted over the internet rather than outdated copper lines.

-How Does the PSTN Work?
+How PSTN Works

 The Public Switched Telephone Network is a combination of worldwide telephone networks, including cable systems, telephone lines, fiber optic cables, cellular networks, and more.
 When a call is made, the PSTN system creates a temporary, dedicated connection between the two endpoints, ensuring that voice data is transmitted without interruption or interference.